kwikteam/phy-doc/kwik-model.md

 ### Masks and features

 You have two ways to access masks and features.
 One is faster when you want to access to particular spikes, the other when you want to access to particular clusters.
 The two methods only differ in the speed of data access.
+The second method is described in the manual clustering guide.

 #### Accessing spikes